Independent African news, markets, culture and politics.

 INEC seeks media support in establishment of Electoral Offences Tribunal

-The letter addresses the Commission’s position on demands to acknowledge and upload on its website the list of national officers allegedly elected at the PDP’s National Convention held on November 15 and 16, 2025, in Ibadan.
-INEC has stated that it cannot act on these demands due to subsisting court decisions and pending litigation relating to the leadership crisis within the PDP.
+The letter addresses demands that INEC acknowledge and upload on its website the list of national officers allegedly elected at the PDP’s National Convention held on 15‑16 November 2025 in Ibadan.
+INEC said it cannot act on these demands because of subsisting court decisions and pending litigation relating to the PDP’s leadership crisis.
+By refraining from recognising any factional officers while the matter remains before the courts, INEC aims to maintain neutrality and avoid exacerbating the internal conflict.

-The leadership crisis within the PDP has been a subject of legal contention, with various factions vying for recognition.
+This approach underscores the commission’s commitment to upholding the rule of law and avoiding actions that could be perceived as premature or biased.
+The leadership crisis has been a subject of legal contention, with various factions vying for recognition.
 INEC’s decision reflects its role as an impartial electoral umpire, seeking to navigate the complex legal landscape surrounding the PDP’s internal disputes.
-As the matter continues to unfold in the courts, INEC’s position is likely to be closely watched by stakeholders and observers alike.

-The significance of INEC’s stance lies in its potential impact on the PDP’s internal dynamics and the broader electoral landscape in Nigeria.
-As the country’s electoral commission, INEC’s decisions have far-reaching implications for political parties and the democratic process.
-With the leadership crisis within the PDP remaining unresolved, INEC’s commitment to respecting the legal process will be crucial in ensuring the integrity of Nigeria’s electoral system.
+As the matter continues to unfold in the courts, INEC’s position will be closely watched by stakeholders and observers.
+The significance of its stance lies in its potential impact on the PDP’s internal dynamics and the broader electoral landscape in Nigeria.
+As the country’s electoral commission, INEC’s decisions have far‑reaching implications for political parties and the democratic process.
+With the PDP’s leadership crisis remaining unresolved, INEC’s commitment to respecting the legal process will be crucial in ensuring the integrity of Nigeria’s electoral system.

 Scroll to Top